Skip to main content

 Headings that skip levels when content is pasted from documents, breaking screen reader outlines.

-Common issues
+Common issues by page type

 Missing labels on search and filter fields, ambiguous link text (“click here”), and low contrast on secondary buttons.